psf/black/docs/integrations/source_version_control.md

 [pre-commit-mutable-rev]:
   https://pre-commit.com/#using-the-latest-version-for-a-repository

-## Using Black with pre-commit: how excludes work

-When Black is used through pre-commit, pre-commit passes an explicit list of file paths directly to Black.
-Because these paths are supplied on the command line, Black will format them even if they match exclude or extend-exclude patterns from pyproject.toml.
-Black applies those patterns only during its own file discovery step, which pre-commit bypasses.

 ### Recommended: use pre-commit’s own exclude

 The most reliable way to prevent files from being formatted is to use pre-commit’s